Police officer who alleged workplace bullying before death offered help for 'substantial' work challenges: SPF

 RACIAL DISCRIMINATION CLAIMS

-In his last Facebook post, SGT Uvaraja also alleged racial discriminiation at work.
+In his last Facebook post, SGT Uvaraja alleged racial discrimination at work.

-"Specific to the allegations of racial discrimination, SPF takes a firm stance against such.
-The police are aware of the allegations of racial discrimination made by the late SGT Uvaraja in 2015," said SPF.
+The police said they were aware of allegations he made in 2015 but found the claims to be unsubstantiated.

 "The findings will also be submitted to the Minister for Home Affairs, for his decision on whether the findings should be further reviewed," said the police.